-Hematoma block, nerve block, sedation, analegesia [NSAIDs, opoid].
+Hematoma block, nerve block, sedation, analgesia [NSAIDs, opoid].
 Combination of sedation.

 The patient may be seated or reclined or supine.
-Sedated patient should not be in sitting position.
+A sedated patient should not be in sitting position.

 The patient is covered in a drape to avoid splatter from the wet plaster.

 Expose the injured limb and remove all the jewelry.
-Any jewelry like bangle or ring can cause constriction and edemea.
+Any jewelry like bangle or ring can cause constriction and edema.